Attacking All Tasks at Once Using Adversarial Examples in Multi-Task Learning: Experiments

-\textbf{RQ3.2}: \textit{Does adversarial training increase MTL model robustness to adversarial attacks?} A common single task strategy to defend against adversarial attacks is to leverage adversarial training \cite{madry2018towards,bai2021recent,zhang2020attacks}.
+A common single task strategy to defend against adversarial attacks is to leverage adversarial training \cite{madry2018towards,bai2021recent,zhang2020attacks}.
 This defense involves generating adversarial samples and using them as part of the dataset during training.
 This typically results in reduced model performance on clean inputs, but increased robustness to adversarial attacks.
-To the best of our knowledge, no existing work has dealt with the open question of whether adversarial training can be applied effectively to MTL models.
+Although adversarial training has been incorporated with multi-task settings in prior work~\cite{mao2020multitask,ghamizi2023gat}, they typically aim to enhance the robustness of a single primary task by introducing auxiliary tasks.
+It remains unclear whether adversarial training can simultaneously enhance the robustness of all tasks within a multi-task model, especially when incorporated with our proposed balanced adversarial samples.

 We adopt the single task Friendly Adversarial Training (FAT) \cite{zhang2020attacks} to MTL.
-In order to apply this defense effectively to MTL, we modify the underlying attack generation process during training to use adversarial examples created from the DGBA attack as opposed to just single task adversarial examples.
-Our new defense is coined \textbf{FAT DGBA}.
-We also train multi-task models using FAT with the naïve MTL attacks \textsc{Single} and \textsc{Total}.
-The accuracy of the models after adversarial training are included in Appendix Section D.4.
+FAT is a PGD-based adversarial training method.
+In order to apply this defense effectively to MTL, we modify the default PGD to DGBA-PGD to use adversarial examples generated from multiple tasks as opposed to just single task adversarial examples.
+Our new defense is coined \textbf{FAT DGBA} (see~\ref{sect:attack-on-adv-more} for the detailed algorithm).
+We also train multi-task models using FAT with the adapted MTL attacks \textsc{Single} and \textsc{Total}.
+The accuracy of the models after adversarial training are included in the~\ref{sect:attack-on-adv-more}.
 After adversarial training, we re-evaluate the multi-task attacks to assess both model robustness and attack effectiveness.

 Table \ref{tab:adv_ARP} reports the ARP of 30 cases, i.e., (without adversarial training + 5 adversarially trained models) $\times$ 5 attack methods.
-The notable reduction in ARP of attack methods (for example from $105.74\%$ to $12.76\%\sim25.52\%$ when attacking with \textsc{Single-Dept}) demonstrates that models enhanced with adversarial training are substantially more robust than the model without such training.
-Furthermore, \pjn{} is still the most effective attack method, consistently outperforming the \textsc{Single-x} and \textsc{Total} baselines by up to $18.65\%$.
+The multi-task models are trained on NYUv2 with Deeplab-ResNet34 and attacked by PGD-variants.
+We make two main observations.
+First, the notable reduction in ARP of attack methods (e.g., from $105.74\%$ to $12.76\% - 25.52\%$ when attacking with \textsc{Single-Dept}) demonstrates that models enhanced with adversarial training are substantially more robust than the model without such training, especially with FAT \textsc{Total} and \pjn{} (in blue).
+Second, from the perspective of attack performance, \pjn{} is still the most effective attack method (in bold), consistently outperforming the \textsc{Single-x} and \textsc{Total} baselines by up to $18.65\%$.